-Margins: Left-hand margin: 1.5 inches

-Right-hand margin: 1 inch
+Margins: Left-hand margin: 1 inch

-Top and bottom margins: 1 inch
+Right-hand margin: 1 inch Top and bottom margins: 1 inch

+All margins are 1".
 All text, including footnotes and page numbers, must be inside these boundaries.
 Nothing may appear in the margin area.